Skip to main content

 1. βœ…Β Β You got a deeper understanding of the Workflows.

-2. βœ…Β Β You created a Promise Workflow.
+2. βœ…Β Β You tested your Resource Workflow.

 πŸ‘‰πŸΎΒ Β Let's explore accessing secrets and storing state in workflows.